PranavlovesData/Data-Structure-And-Algorithms/README.md

 # Data-Structure-And-Algorithms
-Data Structures ans Algorithm prpblems and solution walkthroughs
+Data Structures and Algorithm prpblems and solution walkthroughs